What is Medicare?

 - Days 1-60: $0 coinsurance after you pay your Part A deductible, for each benefit period

-Part B Deductible and Coinsurance – $226 Deductible ($240 in 2024).
+Part B Deductible and Coinsurance – $257 Deductible.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services (including most doctor services while you’re a hospital inpatient), outpatient therapy, durable medical equipment (DME).

 Part C Premium – The Part C monthly premium varies by plan.
 You should compare costs for specific Part C plans.